ARandomDevX/RfidSystem/README.md

 # RfidSystem

  - The code is currently not in active development (Development ended in 2020 August-end)

+ - The project isn't yet ready for use, since it got halted mid in the development

  - Please don't mind "ugly-looking" or "inefficient" code, I also know this, I have started working on it in 2018 (my knowlage as a 4th grader in "clean-code" or "fast-running-not-so-much-space-consuming-stuff" wasn't verry much.
 But it would do the job.